-Galvanized metal fence posts are more sturdy than wooden ones, and they don't rot, so it makes sense to incorporate them into your wooden fence -- especially if you're converting your chain-link fence into a wooden one to get more privacy.
+Galvanized metal fence posts are more sturdy than wooden ones.
+They don't rot, so it makes sense to incorporate them into your wooden fence, especially if you're converting your chain-link fence into a wooden one for more privacy.
 Building a wooden fence with metal posts isn't as difficult as it sounds, because you can buy brackets that make hiding the posts and attaching the fencing a simple matter.
 The finished fence looks like it has wooden posts, but it will last many years longer.

 The Key to the Conversion

 The brackets you need to make the conversion are available at most home and garden centers as well as fencing suppliers.
 Some are manufactured by the same companies that make joist hangers, post holders and other steel connectors.
 Fence brackets fit around a standard 1 5/8- or 2 3/8-inch galvanized post.
 Some clamp in place by means of a tension bolt, while others simply fit over the post and are secured once the wood fencing is in place.

 If you're converting from a chain-link to a wooden fence, you don't have to worry about setting posts -- they should already be supported in concrete and spaced approximately 8 feet apart.
 If you're setting new posts, use ones that are long enough to allow you to sink them a third of their total length into the ground.
 Space them 8 feet apart or closer.
 The tops of the posts can be slightly lower than the finished height of the fence.